Fort Ticonderoga

-During the 1758 Battle of Carillon, 4,000 French defenders were able to repel an attack by 16,000 British troops near the fort.
+During the 1758 Battle of Carillon, 4,000 French defenders were able to repel an attack by 16,000 British troops.
 In 1759, the British returned and drove a token French garrison from the fort.
-During the Revolutionary War, when the British controlled the fort, it was attacked on May 10, 1775, in the Capture of Fort Ticonderoga by the Green Mountain Boys and other state militia under the command of Ethan Allen and Benedict Arnold, who captured it in the surprise attack.
-Cannons taken from the fort were transported to Boston to lift its siege by the British, who evacuated the city in March 1776.
-The Americans held the fort until June 1777, when British forces under General John Burgoyne occupied high ground above it; the threat resulted in the Continental Army troops being withdrawn from the fort and its surrounding defenses.
-The only direct attack on the fort during the Revolution took place in September 1777, when John Brown led 500 Americans in an unsuccessful attempt to capture the fort from about 100 British defenders.
+The British controlled the fort at the beginning of the Revolutionary War, but the Green Mountain Boys and other state militia under the command of Ethan Allen and Benedict Arnold captured it on May 10, 1775.
+Henry Knox led a party to transport many of the fort's cannon to Boston to assist in the siege against the British, who evacuated the city in March 1776.
+The Americans held the fort until June 1777, when British forces under General John Burgoyne occupied high ground above it; the threat resulted in the Continental Army troops withdrawing from the fort and its surrounding defenses.
+The only direct attack on the fort during the Revolution took place in September 1777, when John Brown led 500 Americans in an unsuccessful attempt to capture it from about 100 British defenders.

 The British abandoned the fort after the failure of the Saratoga campaign, and it ceased to be of military value after 1781.
-After gaining independence, the United States allowed the fort to fall into ruin; local residents stripped it of much of its usable materials.
-Purchased by a private family in 1820, it became a stop on tourist routes of the area.
+The United States allowed the fort to fall into ruin, and local residents stripped it of much of its usable materials.
+It was purchased by a private family in 1820 and became a stop on tourist routes of the area.
 Early in the 20th century, its private owners restored the fort.
-A foundation, the Fort Ticonderoga Association, now operates the fort as a tourist attraction, museum, and research center.
+The Fort Ticonderoga Association now operates it as a tourist attraction, museum, and research center.

 Geography and early history

-Lake Champlain, which forms part of the border between New York and Vermont, and the Hudson River together formed an important travel route that was used by Native Americans long before the arrival of European colonists.
+Lake Champlain forms part of the border between New York and Vermont, and the Hudson River together formed an important travel route that was used by American Indians long before the arrival of European colonists.
 The route was relatively free of obstacles to navigation, with only a few portages.
-One strategically important place on the route lies at a narrows near the southern end of Lake Champlain, where Ticonderoga Creek, known in colonial times as La Chute River, because it was named by French colonists, enters the lake, carrying water from Lake George.
-Although the site provides commanding views of the southern extent of Lake Champlain, Mount Defiance, at 853 ft, and two other hills (Mount Hope and Mount Independence) overlook the area.
+One strategically important place on the route lies at a narrows near the southern end of Lake Champlain.
+Ticonderoga Creek was known in colonial times as La Chute River because it was named by French colonists; enters the lake at this point carrying water from Lake George.
+The site provides commanding views of the southern extent of Lake Champlain, Mount Defiance, at 853 ft, and two other hills (Mount Hope and Mount Independence) overlook the area.